 In pitches, fundraisers often spend too long talking about the market opportunity or going through detailed biographies of the team.
 This is a missed opportunity to prime the investor to see the world through your lens.
 If you get this right, you prime your investor for confidence.

 Trigger positive associations for your fund by priming investors with well-chosen words, stories and images.
 For example, you could start with an image of a successful adventurer to prime the thought of discovering riches.
 Alternatively, you could tell the story of a well-known historical figure to prime investors to think about long-term legacy.

-Choose a priming device that is relevant to your industry or main message so that it doesn’t feel forced.
+We find the existence of such powerful cognitive biases hard to believe because they do not match up with our experience.
+We don’t notice them precisely because they happen subconsciously.
 This means we are over-confident in our beliefs, and struggle with accepting – or even acknowledging – our own limitations and blind spots.
 The reality is that these biases affect ALL of us.
 Thinking that you are immune even has it’s own name: blind spot bias.

 This is one of the reasons that objective advice from an expert third party is so valuable.
 Often, fundraisers are so close to their fund or business that they underplay their strengths and overlook the weaknesses in their investment narrative and pitch.

 We give practical, easy-to-implement advice that helps you grab investor attention, impress them and get you invited in for that vital face-to-face pitch.
 Then, ahead of the pitch meeting, we help you rehearse so that you come across as just the right team to help investors achieve their investment objectives.

 Call Louise on +44 (0)20 7018 0922 or email firstname.lastname@example.org to discuss how we can help you create more persuasive investor pitches.